mzdrale/ecs-manager/README.md

 cat > ~/.config/ecs-manager/config.toml <<EOF
 [ecs]

-# When draining instances in these cluster, we'll not wait drain to
+# When draining instances in these clusters, we'll not wait drain to
 # finish, but force task stop to speed up the process
 test_clusters = [
 ]